Tooth decay is a sign of bad oral hygiene. It can occur when plaque is allowed to build up in your store.

 When tooth decay goes past the early stages, a filling or crown is often needed to limit the damage.

 In this stage, the dentist will remove the decay, use anaesthesia and then fill the hole using a suitable material.
 This is how decay is prevented from spreading further.

 When the decay spreads to the pulp

 The decay is very harmful if treated promptly.
 It can even spread to the pulp right in the tooth’s centre, where nerves and blood reside.

 If that happens, root canal treatment remains the only option to remove the decay and save the tooth structure.

 When the decay is not restorable

-Shashi Das has been associated with a renowned dental clinic since many years and now he pens down his extensive knowledge that he gathered working as a dental professional to help and guide people who want to know more about tooth decay treatment.
+Shashi Das has been associated with a renowned dental clinic for many years.
+Now, he pens down the extensive knowledge he gathered working as a dental professional to help and guide people wanting to know more about tooth decay treatment.